 We hire a comfortable flat-bottomed boat and begin our journey.
 To delve deep into the very heart of an established mangrove-dominated habitat in this manner is akin to being transported into a prehistoric ecosystem where everything appears to have been frozen in time.
 Mangroves have been on the planet for 250 million years and with their pattern of intricate aerial roots and interlaced overhead branches, the trees themselves almost appear to be shielding us in a protective embrace from the rigors and stresses of the modern world.

 Unsurprisingly, the tranquility and sanctitude of such a place attracts an astonishing variety of birds and other wildlife; and dusk is the best time to see them.
-We encounter herons of every possible description - the probing pencil-thin necks of Little Blues looking positively dainty when seen in close proximity to their heavy set counterparts - the Boat-billed Herons.
-Wattled Jacanas walk delicately across lilies, Pied Water Tyrants flit frantically from one bank of a tributary to another and roosting Tropical Screech-Owls patiently await the setting of the sun.
+We encounter numerous herons, with possibly the most common being Little Blues and Tricoloureds, and the most secretive - Boat-billed Herons.
+Wattled Jacanas walk delicately across lilies, Red-capped Cardinals flit frantically from one mangrove branch to another, and roosting Tropical Screech-Owls patiently await the setting of the sun.
 In the skies above Short-tailed Hawks, Osprey and Yellow-headed Caracara effortlessly soar.
 However the swamp's inhabitants are by no means restricted to birds alone.
-It's banks are an ideal basking site for Spectacled Caiman, the mangroves' branches offer prime hunting for Cook's Tree Boa, and although Silky Anteaters and Crab-eating Raccoons share the Screech-Owls' fondness for nocturnal foraging, they can often be seen during the day, securely curled up in the mangrove's embrace.
+It's banks are an ideal basking site for Spectacled Caiman, the mangroves' branches offer prime hunting for Cook's Tree Boa, and although Silky Anteaters and Crab-eating Raccoons share the Screech-Owls' fondness for nocturnal foraging, they can occasionally be seen during the day, securely curled up in the mangrove's embrace.

-Sitting, safely nestled within the extraordinary beauty and tranquility of the Caroni Swamp, we watch as wave after wave of ibis slowly transform the verdant mangroves into soft hues of subtle pinks and vibrant reds, and it is here that we draw to a close our remarkable journey through the islands.
+Sitting, safely nestled within the extraordinary beauty and tranquillity of the Caroni Swamp, we watch as wave after wave of ibis slowly transform the dark green mangroves into soft hues of subtle pinks and vibrant reds; and it is here that we draw to a close our remarkable journey through the islands.

-For a List of our Top Twenty Target Species on Trinidad please click here and then scroll down through the list of islands to Trinidad
+For a List of our Top 20 Target Species on Trinidad please click here and then scroll down through the list of islands to Trinidad

 The Bajan Birder

-Number of Endemics likely to be seen on this tour: 27
+Number of endemics and near-endemics likely to be seen on this tour: 27

 Number of species indigenous to the Lesser Antillean and South American region likely to be seen: 211

-Number in Group: 10 - 12 clients + The Bajan Birder and Co-leader Keith Clarkson
+Number in Group: 10 - 12 clients + The Bajan Birder

-Included in Price: All flights between islands and internal ferry charges between islands, local taxes, airport departure taxes, all accommodation, pre-arranged food+drinks (non alcoholic), transport to and from destinations on the islands, park admission fees, guiding fees, hotel and restaurant service charge
+Included in Price: All flights between islands and internal ferry charges between islands, local taxes, airport departure taxes, all accommodations, pre-arranged food and drinks (non alcoholic), transport to and from destinations on the islands, park admission fees, local guides fees, hotel and restaurant service charges

-Not Included in Price: Your flight to Barbados and return flight home from Barbados (if you are flying from the UK, Thomas Cook's flights from Manchester for the dates in 2017 are from £446) ; extra charges incurred for overweight or additional pieces of luggage on international or internal flights; travel insurance; laundering services; alcoholic beverages (with the exception of complimentary rum punch at Asa Wright Nature Centre)
+Not Included in Price: Your flights to and from Barbados, extra charges incurred for overweight or additional pieces of luggage on international or internal flights; travel insurance; laundering services; alcoholic beverages (with the exception of complimentary rum punch at Asa Wright Nature Centre)

-Terrain and Pace: We cover a diverse range of terrain on this trip, however there are no steep ascents and trails are primarily well maintained and even underfoot.
+Terrain and Pace: We cover a diverse range of terrain on this trip, however there are no steep ascents and trails are primarily well maintained and relatively level.
 Any light to moderate ascents are conducted at a slow, steady pace with plenty of opportunities to rest along the way.